MokubaAttack/scripts/mokuba_colab/mokuup/readme.md

 I make the script of [gokayfem/Tile-Upscaler](https://github.com/gokayfem/Tile-Upscaler) to change ckpt, lora, vae and embedding.
 ## explanations
 mokucola.mokuup(
-img_path, base_safe, vae_safe, loras, lora_weights, up, gs, step, ss, cs, Interpolation, sample, sgm, seed, pos_emb, neg_emb, pag, url, out_folder, j_or_p, p, prompt, n_prompt, ccs, tile_size, ol, dtype, dev, xf, ser, del_pipe, si
+img_path, base_safe, vae_safe, loras, lora_weights, up, gs, step, ss, cs, Interpolation, sample, sgm, seed, pos_emb, neg_emb, pag, url, out_folder, p, prompt, n_prompt, ccs, tile_size, ol, dtype, dev, ser, del_pipe, si
 )
 - img_path : str ( default : "" ) It is a path of a image that is upscaled.
 - loras : str list ( default : [] ) It is the name list of the lora file excluding extension.
 If there is not that file in the working folder, you must input the absolute path.
+LyCORIS is supported too.
 - lora_weights : float list ( default : [] ) It is the lora's weight list.
 - up : float ( default : 2 ) It is the upscale.
 - pic_number : int ( default : 10 ) It is the number of the output images.